MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

 ---

-# Configuring the Azure Information Protection policy
+# Configuring the Azure Information Protection policy (classic client)

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >
 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

-To configure classification, labeling, and protection, you must configure the Azure Information Protection policy.
+To configure classification, labeling, and protection for the classic client, you must configure the Azure Information Protection policy.
 This policy is then downloaded to computers that have installed the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

 The policy contains labels and settings: